openfaas/faas/README.md

 Have you written a blog about OpenFaaS?
 Do you have a speaking event?
 Send a Pull Request to the community page below.

 * [Read blogs/articles and find events about OpenFaaS](https://github.com/openfaas/faas/blob/master/community.md)

-If you'd like to join OpenFaaS community Slack channel to chat with contributors or get some help then check out [this page on community](https://docs.openfaas.com/community).

 ### Roadmap and contributing